 3) Was the fencer attempting to evade, or were they making an orthodox fencing action (a lunge or retreat for example) and they slipped?
 In the vast majority of cases, a fencer making a regular action who slips owing to piste conditions should not be penalized.
 The referee’s judgment is more or less the sole arbiter in these cases.

 Regardless of whether or not a fencer is penalized for a fall or evasion, should a fencer fall or evade in such a way as to bring their unarmed hand or rear knee in contact with the strip without a touch being scored, the referee should call “halt.”
 Normal rules around halts then apply; an action in progress at the time of the halt should be allowed to finish.

-On Behalf of the Rules Committee and the Referees’ Commission
+On behalf of the Rules Committee and Referees’ Commission